 Accurate records will be kept of all matters relating to breaches of discipline or poor performance of staff.

+The Disciplinary Policy is a statement of the Guild’s policy and does not form part of any contract of employment or otherwise have contractual effect.

-Principles of the Disciplinary Procedure Disciplinary action may be taken in respect of any breach of discipline by an employee:
+Principles of the Disciplinary Procedure Disciplinary action may be taken in respect of any conduct or performance related issue by an employee:

-On Guild and/or University premises; Whilst on Guild and/or University premises or at a Guild event; Whilst representing the Guild at any event of any kind and wherever held.
+On Guild and/or University premises; Whilst at a Guild event; Whilst representing the Guild at any event of any kind and wherever held; Which may adversely affect the reputation of the Guild (whether or not such breach occurs in the course of the employees work for the Guild, on Guild/University premises, at a Guild event, or whilst representing the Guild).

 Any complaint made against you will be fully investigated.
-No disciplinary action will be taken until you have been informed of the nature of the complaint and been given the opportunity to make representations at a disciplinary meeting.
+No disciplinary action will be taken until you have been informed of the nature of the complaint and been given the opportunity to make representations at a disciplinary hearing.

-You will at all times have the right to be accompanied by a work colleague or trade union representative of your choice at any disciplinary or appeal meeting.
+You will have the right to be accompanied by a work colleague or trade union representative of your choice at any disciplinary or appeal meeting.
+For the avoidance of doubt, staff are unable to be accompanied by an officer of the Guild.
 While the Guild will make all reasonable efforts to ensure that you are present at any disciplinary hearing, the Guild may hold the hearing in your absence if you are unable to attend pre-arranged meetings on a number of occasions, in which case you may make written representations.

 It should be recognised that being the subject of a complaint can be a difficult time for an individual, and so the Guild will undertake the investigation with appropriate discretion, care and consideration.
 The Guild will endeavour to ensure all steps in the process remain fair and in line with equal opportunities policy and procedures.

 The Guild will use its best endeavours to keep all details relating to any disciplinary investigation or procedure confidential.
-No staff member, officer or representative should comment publicly on any incident that is being dealt with under this procedure.
+No staff member, officer or representative witness or other person involved should comment publicly on any incident that is being dealt with under this procedure.

-If the matter is very serious or if it is thought the employee may influence the investigation, they will be suspended on full pay pending an investigation.
+If the matter is very serious or if it is thought the employee may influence the investigation, they may be suspended on full pay pending an investigation with the authority of the Guild Manager.
 The suspension itself is not classed as disciplinary action.
 During any suspension, an employee must not – without the express consent of Investigating Officer – attend work or contact any student officer, member or colleague.

-The Process
+The Process The Guild reserves the right to depart from the precise requirements of its disciplinary procedure where it is expedient to do so and where the resulting treatment of the individual is no less fair.

 Informal Warning At this stage, the staff member will be made fully aware by their line manager of what steps need to be taken to address the disciplinary issue.
 They will also be told when this will be reviewed and over what period.
 Staff will be informed of what action will be taken if they fail to improve either their performance or conduct (see below).
 Informal warnings and /or counselling are not part of the formal disciplinary procedure and staff should be made aware of this.

-First Stage: Initial investigation Before deciding whether a formal disciplinary hearing is required, you may be asked to attend an initial investigatory meeting to assess whether, for instance, there is an entirely innocent explanation for what has been alleged.
+First Stage: Initial investigation Before deciding whether a formal disciplinary hearing is required, you may be asked to attend an initial investigatory meeting to assess whether or not there is a case to answer, for instance, whether there is an entirely innocent explanation for what has been alleged.